xetys/microservices-example/README.md

  * Edge Server by Zuul
  * simple set of 2 RESTful services exchanging random numbers
  * docker-machine + docker-compose powered

-## next features waiting for integration

- * Prana integration for sidecar application
+ * integration for usage of sidecar application, Ruby on Rails in this example
  * ELK-Stack integration